This post may contain affiliate links. Please read our disclosure policy.

 Potatoes are one of those foods that you can make in so many ways, but never get sick of.
 Especially if you’re someone dabbling in the Whole30 realm, potatoes quickly come in to fill the void of carbs like pasta and rice, and you’ll be eating more potatoes than you ever dreamed of alongside your dinner!
+These Herbed Hasselback Potatoes will be the perfect side dish to add to your rotation.

 Hasselback potatoes are a fun and easy way to shake things up a bit when you need a new way to enjoy potatoes.
-These Hasselback potatoes are simple, yet they also lend a delicious buttery-herb flavor.
+These Herbed Hasselback Potatoes are simple, yet they also lend a delicious buttery-herb flavor.
 I love that they get crispy and really go well with just about anything!

 If you’ve never had a Hasselback potato before, you are in for a treat!
 We can thank the Swedes — and the chefs at Restaurant Hasselbacken, in particular — for the invention of this particular style of potato.
-This type of potato is also known as the Accordion Potatoes.
+This type of potato is also known as Accordion Potatoes.
 Whatever you call it, the result is the same: a potato, sliced into thin wedges while left joined at the bottom and baked until the layers fan out into rounds of crispy bliss!

 Whole30 Hasselback Potatoes